 5. Loan against FD - Fixed deposits can help you pay off a liability by taking a loan against FD for up to 75% of the value of the FD.
 This can be used to pay for emergencies or loans.

 6. Cumulative and non-cumulative option - Cumulative FD option allows you to build a corpus over time by adding the interest component to the existing principal.

 The non-cumulative FD option allows interest payment at fixed intervals as chosen by you.
-You can use this payment to either fulfill your ongoing financial needs or invest it further into a monthly plan or another FD.
+You can use this payment to either fulfil your ongoing financial needs or invest it further into a monthly plan or another FD.

 7. Safeguard your funds against inflation - You can achieve protection against inflation by creating multiple short tenor FDs.
-By taking advantage of various interest rates at different tenors, you can beat inflation and gain real interest earning.
+By taking advantage of various interest rates at different tenor, you can beat inflation and gain real interest earning.

 It is important to plan your post-retirement finances smartly.
 Bajaj Finance FD is one of the safest and highest earning options you can consider.